 - Market periphery: To avoid being blind-sided, consider substitutes and new entrants.
 Ask the same questions that you asked about your competition regarding their go-to-market strategy—it may affect your market entry.

 Don’t be surprised if asking these questions fuels more questions.
 This unpeeling of layers is a necessary and valuable part of your process.
-For instance, to evaluate a competitor’s value proposition, you must understand their solution’s features, benefits, pricing paradigms and models, actual pricing (to the extent possible), terms, service, bundling and so on—all by target market.
+For instance, to evaluate a competitor’s value proposition, you must understand their solution’s features, benefits, pricing paradigms, and models, actual pricing (to the extent possible), terms, service, bundling, and so on—all by target market.

 To understand the context of that value proposition, you’ll need to consider it from various other viewpoints, such as technology development (i.e., will a new product soon make the offering obsolete?
 Are customers waiting for that new product to launch before they buy?
 Could this be what’s creating the appearance of low penetration for the incumbent provider?).

 Likewise, to understand what drives the effectiveness or weakness of a B2B competitor’s channel, look at their channel operations.
-Consider the size of their salesforce, target market focus, compensation, incentives, priorities,
+Consider the size of their salesforce, target market focus, compensation, incentives, priorities, turnover, supporting structure, and so on.

 Collecting the information to understand both the local market and the individuals in it requires a two-pronged approach.